 If an unknown tax debt does come to light, HMRC must make a claim against the estate before the given date.
 This cannot be less than 2 months from the date of the Section 27 notice.
 If HMRC fails to make a claim before the given date, the personal representatives no longer have to meet those tax liabilities.
 However we can still pursue the individual beneficiaries for the tax due.

-Debt Management and Banking’s specialist unit Estates & Trusts Office, Nottingham deals with pre-enforcement collection and recovery for deceased cases.
+Debt Management’s specialist unit Estates & Trusts Office, Nottingham deals with pre-enforcement collection and recovery for deceased cases.

 - you discover an unknown tax liability in excess of £1,000 after the Section 27 distribution date has passed, and